Ricotta Cheese Mixture - Cheese Filling for Lasagna and other Italian Baked Dishes

 Container of Biazzo brand ricotta cheese

-However, if you do find that your ricotta is a little too watery, you can always strain it using cheesecloth before mixing it with the other ingredients.
+However, if you do find that your ricotta is a little too watery, you can always strain it using a cheesecloth before mixing it with the other ingredients.

 To do so, scoop ricotta into a large cheesecloth.